 Web3 concepts

-Learn more about accounts ->
+Learn more about

 Wallets are software applications that help you interact with blockchain networks and sign in to Web3 applications.
 Wallets store private keys and digitally sign transactions.
 With a wallet, you can manage digital assets and use smart contracts.
 Some wallets require a hardware device for extra security.

-Learn more about wallets ->
+Learn more about

 Web3 builders prioritize security, and rely on a combination of cryptography, computer science and game theory to build systems that are resilient to shocks and extremely difficult to attack.
 In addition, Web3 systems place a lot of responsibility on the user — actions are often irreversible, and accounts cannot be recovered.

-Learn about consensus mechanisms-> which secure blockchain networks
+Learn about which secure blockchain networks

 A blockchain is a ledger that is maintained and updated by a decentralized network of computers, called a consensus network.
 It's the foundational technology behind cryptocurrencies and many Web3 applications.

-Learn more about blockchains and how they work ->
+Learn more about

 Smart contracts are small computer programs stored and executed on a blockchain network.
 Smart contracts can hold tokens — decentralized finance (DeFi) applications, including Toucan, are built with the technology.